evanlouie/evanlouie.github.io/_posts/2017-11-11-aotd-merge-sort.md

 Now lets explain:

 - We created a list of 1000000 random numbers from 0 - 1000000.
 - We modified the code in `MergeSort` to `ExternalMergeSort` which trigger calls to `WebWorker` instead of doing the `merge` and `sort` locally.

 And there it is, a quasi-distributed MergeSort.
-Don't go trying to use this in any practical scenario. `Array.sort()` will be infinitly faster and more space efficient.
-This is a POC to show how external mergesort would work in the context of a browser.
-In order to get any actual usefulness out External MergeSort, you would need to either need to have complex computation for a comparitor in `sort` or require parsing of data to big to fit into memory; neither of which can be fulfilled by a list of 1000000 random numbers.
+Don't go trying to use this in any practical scenario. `Array.sort()` will be infinitely faster and more space efficient.
+This is a POC to show how external merge-sort would work in the context of a browser.
+In order to get any actual usefulness out External MergeSort, you would need to either need to have complex computation for a comparator in `sort` or require parsing of data to big to fit into memory;
+neither of which can be fulfilled by a list of 1000000 random numbers.

 ## Final Takeaways

 - MergeSort is simple, relatively fast, and incredibly easy to scale out if necessary.
 - External MergeSort is good for scenarios which require high computation for comparing list items and for when the list size is too big to read into memory.
 - Don't use WebWorkers like I did in this demo.